landerson02/BuckyWorld/README.md

 4. **Page to Add Landmarks** (priority = **low**)
 - there must exist a page for users to add landmarks to the map page
-- there shall be a way for the user to drop a pin on a location on the map
+- there shall be a way for the user to enter latitude and longitude coordinates of their landmark
 - there shall be a place for the user to enter the url of an image, description, and point value for the location

 5. **User Login Page**